 The cosmological constant problem is the disagreement in 'measured' values of the cosmological constant and theoretical calculations of its value.

 The cosmological constant was first proposed by Einstein as a mathematical necessity to rationalise how the universe has resisted collapsing under its own gravity.
-General relativity, however, predicts the vacuum energy density to be very different to its measured value (i.e. as needed to explain the measured expansion of the universe).
-There is no generally accepted explanation for this discrepancy, although numerous papers have been written about it.
+General relativity, however, predicts the vacuum energy density to be very different to its measured value (i.e. as needed as a driving energy source to explain the measured expansion of the universe).
+There is no generally accepted explanation for this discrepancy, although numerous scientific research papers have been written about it.

 See: Vacuum catastrophe: An elementary exposition of the cosmological constant problem

 Further reading : A 2017 article from Science linking the Cosmological Constant problem to Dark Energy

 Ideas for new topics, and suggested additions / corrections for older ones, are always welcome.